 Images on the Internet may sometimes be larger in resolution than the web browser window.
 This may happen if the web browser window is not maximized, but happens as well if the image's resolution is larger than that of the display resolution.

 The only option to view the image completely is to resize the image or change the browser window size if that is an option.

-The Opera extension Make It So does that automatically in the Opera browser.
+The Opera extension Make It So resizes images automatically in the Opera browser.
 The extension resizes images automatically whenever their resolution exceeds that of the browser window.